Pierre Boulle: Planet of the Apes

 In 1963, following several other reasonably successful novels, Boulle published his other famous novel, La planète des singes, translated in 1964 as Monkey Planet by Xan Fielding, and later re-issued as Planet of the Apes.
-The book was highly praised and given such reviews as this example from England's Guardian newspaper: "Classic science fiction ... full of suspense and satirical intelligence."
+With inspiration drawn from observing the wildlife from his years in the plantations in Malaya, the book was highly praised and given such reviews as this example from England's Guardian newspaper: "Classic science fiction ... full of suspense and satirical intelligence."
 In the year 2500, a group of astronauts, including journalist Ulysse Mérou, voyage to a planet in the star system of Betelgeuse.
 They land to discover a bizarre world where intelligent apes are the Master Race and humans are reduced to savages: caged in zoos, used in laboratory experiments and hunted for sport.
 The story focuses on Ulysse's capture, his struggle to survive, and the shattering climax as he returns to Earth and a horrific final discovery.
 The novel is also a wry parable on science, evolution, and the relationship between man and animal.

 In 1968, the book was made into an Oscar-winning film, directed by Franklin J. Schaffner and starring Charlton Heston.
 The screenplay, originally written by Rod Serling, focused more on action and deviated in many ways from the novel, including the addition of its own classic twist ending that was different from the novel's.
 It inspired four sequels, a television series, an animated series, a 2001 remake of the original title by Tim Burton, and a 2011 reboot, Rise of the Planet of the Apes, directed by Rupert Wyatt.

 The five films of the original series (1968–1973) have become cult classics.
 Boulle, who had thought his novel to be unfilmable, was taken by surprise at the worldwide success and impact of the film.
 He wrote a script for a sequel titled Planet of the Men, but the producers of the original film turned it down.
 The second film, Beneath the Planet of the Apes, which came out in 1970, was also very successful.
 It was followed by Escape from the Planet of the Apes in 1971, Conquest of the Planet of the Apes in 1972, and Battle for the Planet of the Apes in 1973.

 In September 1973, the original film was first aired on network television.
 The marketing of toys and other products relating to the film series skyrocketed at this time, creating an 'Apemania' craze.
 In June 1974, Marvel Comics also released a magazine based on the novel and film called Planet of the Apes.
 By September 1974, Planet of the Apes had become a television series.
 In 1975, an animated Return to the Planet of the Apes series was shown on television.